see ANNE BlOUNT

 ELIZABETH LEAKE (1499-c.1570)

 Elizabeth Leake was the daughter of Thomas Leake of Hasland (1458-1523) and Margaret Fox.
 She married John Hardwick (d.
-January 29, 1528) and by him had Mary, Jane, James (1526-1581), Elizabeth (1527-February 13, 1608), and Alice.
+January 29, 1528).
+Their children were Mary, Jane, James (1526-1581), Elizabeth (1527-February 13, 1608), and Alice.
 Eighteen months after her husband’s death, the Court of Wards took his estate, which included Hardwick Hall, and left the family with no financial support.
-They were not wealthy enough to buy back their home.
-Elizabeth married Ralph Leche of Chatsworth (d.1550), by whom she had three more daughters, Elizabeth (d.
+Elizabeth married Ralph Leche of Chatsworth (d.1550).
+Their children were Elizabeth (d.
 January 1601), Jane, and Margaret.
-Her second husband was imprisoned in the Fleet for debt from 1538-44 and during that time the family lived at Hardwick Hall, possibly renting it from the Court of Wards.
-It was left to Elizabeth’s daughter, Elizabeth Hardwick, to restore the family’s fortunes.
+He was imprisoned in the Fleet for debt from 1538 to 1544.
+During that time, the family lived at Hardwick Hall, probably renting it from the Court of Wards.
+Elizabeth’s daughter, Bess of Hardwick, restored the family’s fortunes and rebuilt Hardwick Hall.

 MARCELLA LEAKE (d.1570+)